 - Arabian horses

-The Arab horse has gained popularity worldwide for its incredible stamina, relatively small size, beauty and intelligence.
-The Arabian breed is used for long-distance riding such as endurance races in United States.
+The Arab horse has gained popularity worldwide for its incredible stamina, relatively small size, beauty, and intelligence.
+The Arabian breed is used for long-distance riding, such as endurance races in the United States.
 This oriental horse breed is also one of the oldest horse breeds in the world.
-One of the most famous Arabian horses is the Godolphin Arabian, it was an Arabian stallion that was one of three studs that set the foundation for the thoroughbred breed.
+One of the most famous Arabian horses is the Godolphin Arabian, an Arabian stallion that was one of three studs that set the foundation for the thoroughbred breed.

 - Dongola horses

-Dongola horses is an African breed that is fairly small, standing at 15-15.2hh.
-They are said to originate from the barb horse too and the breed developed in the African countries Eritrea, Cameroon, and Sudan.
-It is used as a light riding horse in Africa today and the breed never gained popularity internationally.
+Dongola horses are a relatively small African breed, standing at 15-15.2hh.
+They are said to originate from the barb horse, too, and the breed developed in the African countries of Eritrea, Cameroon, and Sudan.
+Today, they are used as light-riding horses in Africa, but the breed has yet to gain popularity internationally.

 - Basuto pony

-The Basuto pony is as the name suggests, a small horse.
+The Basuto pony is, as the name suggests, a miniature horse.
 This pony breed can grow up to 14.2hh and originates from Southern Africa.
-The Basuto pony can be gray, bay, chestnut, black have white markings.
-The Basuto pony breed is a smaller stockier breed that was used and developed over rocky terrain and a harsh climate which has given the breed great stamina and strong legs.
-Other unique characteristics of this breed is that it has two more gaits than a normal horse, the triple and pace.
+The Basuto pony can be gray, bay, chestnut, black, and have white markings.
+The Basuto pony breed is a smaller, stockier breed that was used and developed over rocky terrain and a harsh climate, which has given the breed great stamina and strong legs.
+Other unique characteristics of this breed are that it has two more gaits than an average horse, the triple and pace.